How to Get Plastic Bathtub White Again (5 Easy Methods)

 7. Repeat the process for tough or long-standing stains.

 The mild abrasiveness in this process helps lift stains while the acidic properties break down mineral deposits and soap scum safely without harming the plastic surface.
+Thus, it’s particularly effective when cleaning tub with baking soda hasn’t quite done the trick.

 Method 4: Lemon and Salt Scrub